vertigis/meridian-design/docs/design-language.md

     <p class="overline">Overline text (0.75rem)</p>
 </div><br />

+### Font stack

+Our current font stack is <em>"Segoe UI, Helvetica Neue, Roboto, Helvetica, Arial, sans-serif"</em>. **<a href="https://learn.microsoft.com/en-us/typography/font-list/segoe-ui" target="_blank">Segoe UI</a>** is installed by default on Windows.
+MacOS/iOS will take advantage of Helvitca Neue and Roboto is Android's default font. **Font sizes rely on the browser default font-size of 16px.
+This value should not be changed.**

 ### Headings

-Headings are used for short text such as titles.
-They help organize content and imply importance using hierarchy.
+Headings are the largest text on the screen and are used for titles.
+They help organize content and demonstrate importance using a hierarchy that ranges from 1-6.
 <img src="/img/typography/h1.png" alt="H1 as found in VertiGIS Studio Web" title="H1 as found in VertiGIS Studio Web" class="img-example" />
 <br /><br />